dpinela/HollowKnight.RandomizerMod/README.md

 7. Once everyone you are playing with is connected and readied up, one player should click start, and this will begin the randomizer for everyone.
 The player who clicks start will be marked as "Player 1", and their seed will be used for all randomization.

 ## Rejoining a Game
-If you start a Multiworld, but 1 or more players crash before saving their game, you no longer need to remake the entire game.
+If you start a Multiworld, but one or more players crash before saving their game, you no longer need to remake the entire game.
 For players who no longer have the save file, simply go to the file creation screen, connect to the same Multiworld server, and click "Rejoin".
 This will send the item placements again, and allow you to continue playing as normal.

 To avoid this happening, I recommend benchwarping immediately once you load in, because this will save and ensure the file is created.